Glossary of Facilities Manual Terms

 non-core construction documents.
 (See core (and non-core) construction documents.)

 Notice of Completion.
-A notice filed by the University that signifies that the work has been completed in accordance with the terms of the contract.
+A notice filed by the University that signifies that the work, including punch list(s) and code violations, has been completed in accordance with the terms of the contract.

 observation.
 (See field observation.)